 I have led projects and teams that have worked together to design mobile and web products intended for use by a variety of healthcare stakeholders (patients, nurses, doctors, staff); I have also worked to create better service experiences for patients and families who are ‘using’ the healthcare system.

 How I work

-I love to sketch, brainstorm, talk to and learn from actual users, solve difficult problems, manage project details, and work closely with my team.
+I love to collaboratively sketch, brainstorm, talk to and co-create with users, facilitate conversations, solve difficult problems, manage project details, and work closely with my team.

 In my spare time…